kalrapranav/PnetCDF/sneak_peek.md

     fixed-size variables followed by record variables.

 * New Limitations
   + ADIOS driver is ready only.
-There is also no vard, varn and low-level API support.
+For more detail on limitations, please refer to /doc/README.ADIOS.md

 * Update configure options
   + Enable ADIOS support.